goshiphq/goship-cms/content/blog/sustainable-strategy-eco-friendly-packaging.md

 description: Building a sustainable strategy and switching to eco-friendly packaging can have an extremely beneficial impact on your business.
 altText: "woman choosing eco-friendly packaging "
-image: images/goship-blog-7-.png
+image: images/goship-blog-.jpg
 ---
 They say that you should never judge a book by its cover.
 However, business owners are aware of how critical product packaging is to customer satisfaction.
 It is likely to be the first physical encounter your customers have with your brand and sets the tone for the customer’s perception of your brand.
-With the skyrocketing online shopping demands due to COVID-19, eye-catching plastic packaging waste has unfortunately become a serious environmental issue which has become a rising concern among consumers in recent years.
+With the skyrocketing online shopping demands due to COVID-19, eye-catching plastic packaging waste has unfortunately become a serious environmental issue that has become a rising concern among consumers in recent years.
 Fortunately, sustainable and eco-friendly packaging that is just as beneficial for Mother Earth as it is for your business, is becoming more accessible!

 ## What is eco-friendly packaging?